4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/Aggregate.md

    circumvent document level validation.
 This only applies when an $out or $merge stage is specified.

-   For servers < 3.2, this option is ignored as document level validation is not available.

  * collation (document): Collation specification.

-   This is not supported for server versions < 3.4 and will result in an exception at execution time if used.

  * comment (string): An arbitrary string to help trace the operation through the database profiler, currentOp, and logs.